Session 10/15Page 4/7: Topic B: Giving the child a secure personal space

-To support the baby/toddler’s growing awareness of itself: Playing with mirrors, or letting the child hear it’s own voice from a cell phone or tape recorder can support the awareness of ”Hey, this is me”!
+To support the baby/toddler’s growing awareness of itself: Playing with mirrors, or letting the child hear its own voice from a cell phone or tape recorder can support the awareness of ”Hey, this is me”!

 When you give the child feedback you should only talk about the best and most positive interactions.
 Don’t point out any inappropriate responses.
 Focus on the positive actions.

-Activities for older children and teenagers: At a set time every day (bedtime is good), have small dialogues with the child or young person about what happened during the day (or whatever interests the person).
+Activities for older children and teenagers: At a set time every day (bedtime is good), have small dialogues with the child or young person about what happened during the day (or whatever interests the child).
 Discuss and agree with the child how to write this in a personal notebook.
-Gradually, let the child itself write a small summary.
+Gradually, let the child write a small summary.
 If the child has reading problems, the summary can be recorded on yours or the child’s cell phone.
-This is a good activity to get to terms with all the things that happened during the day, and teach the child to reflect calmly upon what it thinks and feels.
+This is a good activity to get to terms with all the things that happened during the day, and it can teach the child to reflect calmly upon what it thinks and feels.
 Besides, this activity improves memory and foresight.

 Talking about what is characteristic in the child’s behaviour and what makes it special and different from other children is useful.
 Also, what is characteristic in the way it interacts with others (”you always pay attention when you talk to me, and you look me in the eyes – that makes me happy!”).

 - How did these suggestions inspire you?
 What can you do at home?

 - Do you have good practices, traditions or ideas for promoting the child’s sense of having a personal space and feel at home?